hashZero1/hashZero1/README.md

 - 👨‍💻 All of my projects are available at [https://animeshsharma.netlify.app/](https://animeshsharma.netlify.app/)

-- 💬 Ask me about **My technical skills include proficiency in HTML, CSS, Javascript and React.
+- 💬 About my skills **My technical skills include proficiency in HTML, CSS, Javascript and React.
 Also, I have a good command of backend technologies and UI/UX designing tools.**

 - 📫 How to reach me **animesh8492@gmail.com**